Student accused of choking teacher to remain in detention for further review

 Almeda told Judge Julie Phillips that there were "issues within the current competency report that bring into question the final results."
 The report states that the student is incompetent to stand trial.
 Almeda disagreed saying that the student — who FOX 17 is not identifying because he’s a minor — is fit for trial.
 Almeda pointed out that while in juvenile detention, the student understood the rules enough to earn a 75-day pass to return home.
 However, he’s now back in detention.

-“I can site as many paragraphs in the report as the prosecuting attorney has that indicate that the conclusions of the report are valid,” said defense attorney Scott Ryder.
+“I can cite as many paragraphs in the report as the prosecuting attorney has that indicate that the conclusions of the report are valid,” said defense attorney Scott Ryder.
 “And it is my client’s position that what the examiner did was give a full and complete assessment and information to the court, from which the full and complete assessment offering examples of both sides of behavior.”

 Ryder read from the report, stating the pages and paragraphs at the judge’s request.
 He said that the juvenile’s mother noted that her son struggles to comprehend legal concepts and has a hard time with communication.